josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 - Asks whether AI development could create economic incentives hostile to preservation.
 - Argues that trustworthy stewardship today is necessary if people are to entrust intimate cultural material to institutions tomorrow.
 - Does not argue that AI is inherently bad or that historical material must never be computationally analysed.

 ---

-> “You mention Warsaw where I stayed for a day or two - seeing Chopin’s house etc. I have also read quite a bit about the concentration camp world of the USSR and Nazi Europe; Lord Liverpool’s book - “The Scourge of the Swastike” and equally horrific, the recently- published book “Gulag” by an American Russian expert whose name I forget.
-[Anne Applebaum] I read about 350 of its 500 pages before II grew sick of this record of Lenin and Stalin’s evil Empire.
-I wonder how many people could stomach the whole 500 pages?”
->
-> *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
-Any subsisting rights remain with the relevant estate or rightsholder.
-Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*

----